TejinderKaur123/Cyclistic-data-analysis/README.md

 ### Data Integrity
 ......
 ## Process
 Since, the data is available in monthly format.
-I would combine it as a single dataset with one year of data.
+I am combining it as a single dataset with one year of data.
 I am prefering MySQL over Excel to do so because of the size of the datasets is large.
-Everysingle data set has more than 200000 rows.
+Every single data set has more than 200000 rows.
 MySQL is faster to process large amount of data as compared to Excel.
 Tool used for cleaning and manipulation: MySQL.
 ### Uploading the Data
 Uploaded the data to MySQL WorkBench by the following steps: